big-squid/go-logs-go/README.md

 // LOG_CONFIG_LOGGERS__CHILD__GRANDCHILD__LEVEL="TRACE"
 // LOG_CONFIG_LOGGERS__JSON_CHILD="{\"level\": \"WARN\", \"loggers\": {\"grandchild\": {\"level\": \"ERROR\"}}}"

-cfg, err := logging.EnvPrefixConfig("LOG_CONFIG")
+cfg, err := logs.EnvPrefixConfig("LOG_CONFIG")
 if nil != err {
   panic(err)
 }

-logger := logging.New(cfg)
+logger := logs.New(cfg)
 ```

 ### Advanced Usage

-It is possible to further customize the logs written by a `go-logging` logger as well as where and how they are written by specifying a `LogHandler` function.
+It is possible to further customize the logs written by a `go-logs-go` logger as well as where and how they are written by specifying a `LogHandler` function.
 For now, interested parties should review the implementation of the `DefaultLogHandler` in the source code.

 #### Shhh!
 Don't tell anyone!

 Of particular note, the `DefaultLogHandler` uses [`log.PrintLn()`](https://golang.org/pkg/log/#Println) to write log messages.
 (This is how our log output contains timestamps without them being included in the `LogMessage` struct.)
 Using the base `"log"` package in this way allows the user to make use of [`log.SetOutput()`](https://golang.org/pkg/log/#SetOutput) and [`log.SetFlags()`](https://golang.org/pkg/log/#SetFlags) if desired - though this is considered a private implementation detail.
-Users who want backward compatibility guarantees should implement their own LogHandler instead.
+Users who want backward compatibility guarantees should implement their own `LogHandler` instead.